gpestana/notes/talks/everyone_is_naked/README.md

 entities maintaining the directory.
 Other completely decentralized solutions for selecting a set of healthy relays anonymous with partial view of the network is based on random stochastic walks on the network [ref] and random walks on restricted topologies [shadowwalker].
-Although some fo these approaches are promising - while others were shown to be insecure -, these solutions assume complex mechanisms and protocols to ensure that relays are trustworthy and behaving, which  increase complexity and infrastructure costs.
+Although some of these approaches are promising - while others were shown insecure [ref] -, these solutions assume complex mechanisms and protocols to ensure that relays are trustworthy and behaving, which increase complexity and infrastructure costs.
 Needless to say that onion routing involves cryptographic processing and redundant packet forwarding which consumes resources from the network.
 Onion routing is a good example of the rule of thumb that privacy is not free.
 Multiple non-colluding